 3. NO SPACE?
 NO PROBLEM

 Even if you have a small city garden, you can still make the most of your outdoor oasis.
+There are lots of different small garden ideas (opens in new tab) that can transform your compact space into a natural retreat.
 Whether you have potted plants or a vertical planter, you can still grow wellness plants and smaller fruit and veg.

 4. HOW TO GET STARTED

 While this all sounds great, you may be wondering how you can get started?
 If you’re a novice, or looking to grow a green thumb, there’s lots of useful information and seed retailers online.

 Gardena has also recently launched the myGarden app, available on iOs, which includes a free, extensive plant library.
 The plant library offers expert advice on how best to care for specific plants, all available at your fingertips.
 You can also order all the tools you need to get your garden blooming online at retailers like tooledup.co.uk (opens in new tab) or worldofwatering.co.uk.
 There’s also lots of useful information, tips and hints available at gardena.co.uk.

 Ruth Doherty is an experienced digital writer and editor specializing in interiors, travel and lifestyle.
 With 20 years of writing for national sites under her belt, she’s worked for the likes of Livingetc.com, Standard, Ideal Home, Stylist and Marie Claire as well as Homes & Gardens.

 Luxury bedroom ideas – 25 ways to design a boutique hotel-worthy room